amrosaeed/Fluence-Service/Readme.md

 # Fluence Character Counter

 This is a tutorial on how to create a character count application using Fluence.
-Fluence is an easy to use platform for creating fast peer-to-peer applications.
-From their documentation:
+[Fluence](https://fluence.network/) is an easy to use platform for creating fast peer-to-peer applications.

-> Fluence is an open protocol and a framework for internet or private cloud applications.
-Fluence provides a peer-to-peer development stack so that you can create applications free of proprietary cloud platforms, centralized APIs, and untrustworthy third-parties.
-> At the core of Fluence is the open-source language Aqua that allows for the programming of peer-to-peer scenarios separately from the computations on peers.

 The deployed contract from this tutorial is accessible at [Character Count Service](https://dash.fluence.dev/blueprint/5c187205fef8d3306dcf6ffd73efd623a8774d3adc698e6244bc11e81d704ba6).